bhdavie/bhdavie.github.io/_posts/2018-04-02-French-Election.md

 **Proportion of registered voters who expressed an interest in voting:** The two candidates from the mainstream parties, Fillon of The Republicans and Hamon of the Socialist Party, won towns with a higher percent of registered voters who expressed an interest in voting.
 Towns with a larger proportion of interested registered voters were more likely to vote along traditional party lines.

-**Proportion of registered voters who expressed an interest in abstention:** The political outsiders, Macron and Le Pen, won towns with a proportion of registered voters who expressed an interest not to vote for any candidate.
+**Proportion of registered voters who expressed an interest in abstention:** The political outsiders, Macron and Le Pen, won towns with a higher proportion of registered voters who expressed an interest in abstaining their vote.
 As registered voters are likely registered to traditional parties, towns with fewer interested registered voters give outsiders a better chance.

 **Population of the town:** As I demonstrated in earlier graphics, population was a major factor in a town’s voting pattern.